kubedb/docs/docs/guides/mysql/pitr/volumesnapshot/archiver.md

 `mysql-backup-config-manifest-1703680982-62x97` are the pod of the manifest backup related to MySQL object

-### validate BackupConfiguration and VolumeSnapshots
+### Validate BackupConfiguration and VolumeSnapshots

 ```bash